AlphaEIite/SBE-Dupe-Checker/README.md

 SBDC (Skyblock dupe checker) Works in the background whenever you are on the ah.
 If you try to buy a duped item it will stop you, then it will have a button to temporarily disable that feature if you still want to buy it.
-To check items you own you have to hold them in your hand and type /dcheck if nothing happens congrats your item is real.
+To check items you own you have to hold them in your hand and type /dcheck if its real it will put "NOT DUPED" at the bottem of the item.
 If not you will get a chat message.

 Stay safe and remember this is new and may have bugs.